-Your ‘me’ time is precious.
-But with present evidence indicating that excessive screen time can in fact be detrimental to your child’s development, you are concerned about how else your child can be occupied without affecting your precious ‘me’ time.
+Your ‘me’ time is precious, but with present evidence indicating that excessive screen time can be detrimental to your child’s development, you might be concerned about how else your child can be occupied without affecting your precious ‘me’ time.

 Well, a thoughtfully constructed sensory play set-up can engage your child well and leave you to enjoy that deserved cuppa.
 Read on to know more about sensory play and its benefits.